Mixing times of Langevin dynamics for spiked matrix models

 Referee Report

 Summary.
-The paper studies mixing times of Langevin dynamics for spherical spiked Wigner matrices in the regime of large but order-one signal-to-noise ratio θ.
-It identifies a sharp transition at the critical inverse temperature β_c(θ)=1/θ: when β=α/θ with α<1 the mixing time is O(log N) at large θ, while for α>1 the worst-case mixing time is exponential in N. However, for initializations symmetric with respect to the top eigenvector (including the uniform spherical prior), the mixing time remains O(log N) even in the low-temperature regime α>1.
-The paper further establishes a low-temperature metastability result in which the exact exponential rate of the worst-case mixing time equals the free-energy difference between the spiked and null models.
+The manuscript studies mixing times of spherical Langevin dynamics for Wigner matrices with a spherical rank-one spike in the regime of large but O(1) signal-to-noise ratio θ.
+It identifies a sharp transition at the critical inverse temperature β_c(θ) = 1/θ: for β = α/θ with α < 1 the worst-case mixing time is O(log N), while for α > 1 it is exponential in N. The paper further shows that initializations symmetric with respect to the top eigenvector (including the uniform spherical prior) achieve O(log N) mixing even for α > 1, and uses this to establish a low-temperature metastability picture in which the exact exponential rate of worst-case mixing equals the difference of free energies between the spiked and null models.

 Simulated Author's Rebuttal